UnpluggedBox/project-website-gaming-unplugged/README.md

 v0.5.2:

-    * Replaced top right Log Out with Back
+    * Replaced top right Log Out in User/Profile page with Back
     * Replaced some texts' colors
     * Removed some unnecessary code